THE-STEAMERS/Ignyte/README.md

   - “Where do I deliver next?”
   - “Show today’s task list”

-**Built with:** OpenAI API (or Dialogflow alternative), context-aware NLP logic, and fallback handling.
+**Built with:** DeepseekAI API (or Dialogflow alternative), context-aware NLP logic, and fallback handling.

 ---